golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ```

 And that's it!
-Run the code now - the output should look the same, but the whole thing should take a little less time :)
+Run the code now - the output should look the same, but the whole thing should take a little less time.

 The time difference is the result of Ray using more cores of your local CPU (vs using only one core by the original app).